Skip to content

 How does a person living with dementia accept a caregiver?

-Leave a Comment / Uncategorized / Suzanne Sandwiese
+Leave a Comment / Daily Care & Safety / Suzanne Sandwiese

 For a loved one with dementia, the world gradually transforms.
 The present often blurs with the past, and new situations